Skip to content ↓

 • Pupils are monitored closely to identify areas for support.

-• Dyslexia friendly strategies are employed in all classes.
+• Dyslexia-friendly strategies are employed in all classes.

 • We use multi-sensory teaching methods, particularly in literacy and reading.